Temps and termites are on the rise. Schedule your free inspection today.

 • American roach eggs: Female American cockroaches glue their oothecae to hard surfaces, like your cupboards, or cardboard near a food source.
 The casings often blend in with these surfaces, making it harder to find the eggs and remove them.

-• Brown-banded roach eggs: Female Brown-banded cockroaches will attach their oothecae to rough surfaces like ceilings, walls, and furniture around your home.
-This type of cockroach will lay their eggs close to each other so they are often found in clusters.
+• Brown-banded roach eggs: Female Brown-banded cockroaches tend to attach their oothecae to rough surfaces like ceilings, walls, and furniture around your home.
+This type of cockroach will lay their eggs close to each other, so they are often found in clusters.

-• German roach eggs: Female German cockroaches will lay their eggs in tight crevices in places such as your bathroom sink or kitchen cabinets.
+• German roach eggs: Female German cockroaches tend to lay their eggs in tight crevices in places such as your bathroom sink or kitchen cabinets.
 They prefer anywhere that is dark, warm, and humid.
-However, German female roaches are very protective of their eggs and will carry the ootheca on their back for several weeks until it’s ready to hatch.
+However, German female roaches are very protective of their eggs and will carry the ootheca on the tip of their abdomen (with the ootheca receiving nutrients) for several weeks until it’s ready to hatch.

 • Oriental roach eggs: Oriental cockroach eggs are typically deposited near food or water.

-Since cockroaches eat just about anything, you could find an ootheca anywhere - from your kitchen cabinets, pantry, or bathroom sinks to pipes, woodpiles, or your garbage.
-Some species will even lay eggs by furniture legs, baseboards, or in your dresser drawers.
+Since cockroaches eat just about anything, you could find an ootheca anywhere: from your kitchen cabinets, pantry, or bathroom sinks to pipes, woodpiles, or your garbage.
+Some species will even lay eggs on furniture legs, baseboards, or in your dresser drawers.

 Find your local branch